vlott/splash2kpx/README.md

 Welcome to Splash2Kpx

-This utility is licensed under the Apache 2.0 license and will simply
+This utility is licensed under the Apache 2.0 license.
+It has been used to convert the author's SplashID database (exported to .csv format to KeePassX format).
+It worked well for this, but use at your own risk.
+The author makes no claims of any other kind.

 Prerequisites: